EiadurRahman/shortfilms/20th/script.md

 (**hits a rock in the ground**)
 If Farhad had some changes!!!

-Yaad slows down and things to himself.
+Yaad slows down and thinks to himself.

-YAAD V.O. :
+YAAD V.O.:
 Since I was the one who recklessly spent everything I had this month, why am I even pointing fingers at everyone?

-Yaad took out his phone, dialed to father. he heseted to call.
+Yaad took out his phone and dialed his father.
+He hesitated to call.

-YAAD V.O. :
+YAAD V.O.:
-I should call him, But its third time in this month I'm asking for money, should I call him?
+I should call him, but it's the third time in this month I'm asking for money.
+Should I call him?

-He called father but before the first ring he cut the call
+He called Father, but before the first ring he cut the call

 (takes a deep breath)
-YAAD V.O. :
+YAAD V.O.:
-I lost the last bit of money I had. what more can I lose?
+I lost the last bit of money I had.
+What more can I lose?

 He sits down and starts thinking.

-YAAD V.O. :
+YAAD V.O.:
-I Have a tution in the evening, I can prepond that to now.
-Maybe in this odd hours anty might offer me lunch
+I have a tuition in the evening, I can prepond that to now.
+Maybe in this odd hour anty might offer me lunch

 SC.
 6 MEAL OF HUMILIATION INT.
 STUDENTS HOME - DAY

 CAMERA VIEW : ON YAAD, HAVING LUNCH

-Yaad having lunch, shame and humality in his eyes. slowly chewing yaad talks to himself
+Yaad is having lunch, shame and humility in his eyes.
+Slowly chewing, Yaad talks to himself

-YAAD V.O. :
+YAAD V.O.:
 Why me?
 What did I do wrong?
 What am I doing wrong?
 Am I on the right path?
 If so, why does everything feel so unbearable?

-Anty in her motherly tone ask
+Anty, in her motherly tone, asks,

-Anty : what happend baba? didn't like the food?
+Anty: What happened, Baba?
+Didn't like the food?
-Yaad: (**fakes smile**) Nah, nothing like that, Its great actully, reminds me of maa Anty : Is it so?
-Come whenever you think of home.
+Yaad: (**fakes smile**) Nah, nothing like that.
+It's great actually, It reminds me of Maa.
-Yaad : Ofcourse anty
+Anty: Is it so?
+When you miss home, come over.
+Yaad: Of course, anty.

 SC.
 7 RETURN TO HOME EXT.
 STAIRS - DAY

-Yaad walking up the stairs, suddenly he sees a note of 500tk, he grabs it to take a look and find a doodle he sketched.
+Yaad is walking up the stairs; suddenly, he sees a note of 500 tk.
+He grabs it to take a look and finds a doodle he sketched.

-he looks at he camera with a faint smile.
+He looks at the camera with a faint smile.

 **BLACKSCREEN**